-- This is a cleared brownfield site. - The site is in Flood Zone 1 (low risk) and is at very low or low risk of surface water flooding. - The site does not have any nature conservation designations. - There are no heritage assets on site, or adjacent to the site. - There is no known archaeology on this site and it has low archaeological potential. - The site is accessed off Erdington Road.
+- This is a brownfield site currently used as a car park. - The site is in Flood Zone 1 (low risk) and is at very low or low risk of surface water flooding. - The site does not have any nature conservation designations. - There are no heritage assets on site, or adjacent to the site. - There is no known archaeology on this site and it has low archaeological potential. - The site is accessed off Erdington Road.